 Waltham Cross

-Named after the Eleanor cross which still stands in the town centre, Waltham Cross falls within Hertfordshire’s borough of Broxbourne and the metropolitan area of London.
+Named after the Eleanor Cross which still stands in the town centre, Waltham Cross falls within Hertfordshire’s borough of Broxbourne and the metropolitan area of London.
 A market town just a stone’s throw from central London, Waltham Cross boasts a fascinating history complete with kings, queens and stunning period properties reminiscent of a bygone era.

 Did You Know?

-• The Eleanor cross at the centre of town is one of three remaining crosses constructed in the 13th century by King Edward I following the death of his beloved wife Eleanor of Castile in 1290.
+• The Eleanor Cross at the centre of town is one of three remaining crosses constructed in the 13th century by King Edward I following the death of his beloved wife Eleanor of Castile in 1290.

 • In 2012, The White River Rafting Centre was built in Waltham Cross’s Lea Valley to host canoe slalom events during the Olympics.
 It has since opened to the public (the only purpose-built venue to do so) with around 155,000 visitors flocking to the centre every year.